CitizenBabbage/michiesTicTacToe/README.md

 Evolvo: Evolvo is an example of genetic programming.
 It plays by obeying a ruleset, like Huris, but the importance of the rules is determined randomly, and the set contains a number of rules that are not anticipated to be helpful (heuristic noise).
 To train evolvo, a large number of randomized rulesets of this sort are made to play one another, and the best performers are mixed and mutated in a manner resembling Darwinian selection, while the worst performers are destroyed.
 The evolution design is my own.
 Users can currently control the size of the genepool and the number of generations.

 <h1>Issues</h1>

 Currently, there is no way to stop the music once you choose audio on at the beginning.
 You just have to wait it out.

 Currently, switching audio to off at the beginning does not turn off sound effects, only music.

 Learning for MENACE is very slow.
 This is just a feature of the historical algorithm, so there's no way to improve it without sacrificing historicity.
 Still, I want to introduce a feature that minimises the extent to which MENACE re-tours the same parts of the game space when learning, better ensuring that after a sufficiently long training session it will have seen every situation at least once before.

 As stated above, there are relatively few interaction opportunities in the training of Neuro.
-I plan to let users play with the sie and shape of the net.
+I plan to let users play with the size and shape of the net.

 I also plan to introduce some auto-diagramming to create an image of the network when the user designs it.